All Perspectives

 There is no universal framework because data availability varies by destination.
 The principle is consistent: build from outcome down.
 Define the KPI first, then identify the indicators that predict it, then identify the operational metrics that move those indicators, then add social and environmental measures from the first year of operation rather than when external pressure forces them.

 Step 1: Define one economic outcome KPI.
 Total economic impact, using a validated multiplier, is the strongest choice.
 If the data infrastructure does not yet support it, tourism direct GDP contribution is a starting point.
-Treat it as a starting point, not a destination.
+Build toward the full model.

 Step 3: Identify operational metrics that move those indicators.
 Attractions visited, geographic distribution of spend, repeat visitor rate, and visitor satisfaction at specific product touchpoints are candidates.
 The right metrics for your destination are the ones your data infrastructure can produce and that show a credible relationship to the indicators above them.

 Step 4: Add social and environmental indicators from year one.
 Resident perception surveys do not require significant budget.
-National labor statistics contain formal and informal employment ratios for the tourism sector in most countries.
+National labor statistics contain formal and informal employment ratios for the tourism sector in countries with established statistical systems.
 Environmental health indicators depend on your destination's primary assets.
 Choose two or three and track them from the beginning.
 Destinations that add these measures later do so under external pressure, after damage has already occurred and after the trust deficit with residents has already formed.

 Use the data you have.
 Find data that matters.
 Disclose what you cannot yet measure and state when you plan to have it.
 Report a conservative number you can defend rather than a large number you cannot.
 The credibility of a measurement framework is built on its consistency and transparency, not on the ambition of its figures.

-Panama's public acknowledgment that Level 4 measurement was incomplete was not a weakness in the framework.
-It was a commitment to a standard the organization had not yet reached and was on record as intending to reach.
+Panama's public acknowledgment that Level 4 measurement was incomplete was a commitment to a standard the organization was on record as intending to reach.

 What to Stop Doing